Required Licenses

 Local Business Permits

-- Zoning Permit: Must ensure that the property maintenance business complies with local zoning laws; may require a site inspection.
+- Zoning Permit: Verification that the business location complies with local zoning laws and regulations.